 Your first meditation session does not need to be long.
 We suggest beginning with five minutes of meditation a day and then building up to longer sessions.
 With gentle practice, you can easily integrate meditation into your daily routine to supplement your Pilates goals.

-Have you found that your Pilates practice is enhanced by meditation, or vice versa?
-Let us know how in the comments below.
+Has your Pilates practice benefited from meditation?
+Let us know in the comments below.